Phulaguri Uprising: Uprising

 The situation became especially tense in Nowgong, whose deputy commissioner at the time, Lieutenant Herbert Sconce, dealt peremptorily with mass protests outside his office.
 A large group of farmers had marched on 17 September 1861 to petition him for redressal of their tax grievances.
 He refused to meet with them, so 15-20 of them burst into his chamber, and were arrested.

 The farmers returned on 9 October 1861 for another demonstration.
 Rather than meeting them, Sconce again dismissed them with vague reassurances that there were no plans to tax betel farms.
-Unable to make headway through discussions with the British bureaucracy, the farmers organized a meeting of their own, called raijmel (people's assembly), in which they conducted long debates culminating in a consensus on the next steps that was binding on all participants.
+Unable to make headway through discussions with the British bureaucracy, the farmers organised a meeting of their own, called raijmel (people's assembly), in which they conducted long debates culminating in a consensus on the next steps that was binding on all participants.

-When Sconce heard of the raijmel, he sent a police force to arrest the organizing leaders.
+When Sconce heard of the raijmel, he sent a police force to arrest the organising leaders.
 On 15 October 1861, a police force of five arrived in Phulaguri to find one thousand locals amassed in the assembly.
 They refused to disperse and instead forced the police to retreat.

 Sconce ordered reinforcements to the area, and 13 additional policemen, including the Nowgong Daroga, arrived in Phulaguri on 16 October 1861.
 Farmers were still travelling to join the raijmel, and the participants swelled to three or four thousand, a few hundred being armed with lathis.
 Sconce sent another police party to assist the Daroga.

 On 17 October 1861, the police were unable to persuade the meeting to dissolve, despite assuring their leaders that they'd get an audience with Sconce.
 The daroga reported its inability to make headway, and Sconce responded by sending Lieut G B Singer, Assistant Commissioner in Nowgong, with 20 more policemen.
 Singer arrived in Phulaguri on the 18th, and found the meeting in progress again.
 He discussed the situation with their spokesman, Jati Kalita, telling him that the meeting was illegal, and the farmers could write a petition to the authorities on their issues.
 He asked the crowd to disarm and disperse.

 Singer ordered the policemen to begin collecting the lathis and he attempted to snatch some from the protestors himself.
 In the ensuing melee, Singer tried to disarm a farmer called Mora Singh, when a fisherman, Babu Doom, struck him on the head with a lathi.
 Other policemen were also beaten; they fled, leaving Singer defenceless.
 The lieutenant was beaten again and thrown into the Kolong river.

 Sconce learnt of the disaster in the evening, and fearing a full-scale assault on Nowgong, split the remaining police force in the town into two halves, one sent to Phulaguri to retrieve Singer's body and the other to protect the Nowgong treasury.
 On 19 October 1861, the police force that reached Phulaguri fired on the farmers when they attacked it.